Ruhnama: Translations

 The Ruhnama has been translated to over 50 languages.
-These translations were primarily designed by foreign corporations to gain a cordial relationship with Nyýazow, and were not meant for international consumption.
+These translations were primarily designed by foreign corporations to gain a cordial relationship with Niyazov, and were not meant for international consumption.

 These state-authorized translations vary substantially from one to another, leading Dan Shapira to conclude that the text remains in flux.
 The English version was translated from a Turkish translation of Ruhnama; it does not correspond to the Turkmen version in many places, but is generally more accurate and bulky than the Russian translation.